ctuning/ck-ext-far-manager-plugin/README.md

 * Ctrl+F1  Select line and open in IE
 * Ctrl+F2  Select line and open in Firefox
+* Ctrl+F11 Select line and open in Edge
-* Ctrl+F11 Select line and open in Chrome
+* Ctrl+F12 Select line and open in Chrome

 * Ctrl+F3  Select word
 * Ctrl+F4  Select word after the current one (can be separated by ":")